do you need a will? are your loved ones protected if something were to happen to you?

 Eliot Dempsey is a Pembroke Pines-based Wills, Trusts and Estate Planning Attorney

-Instead, you could hire Fort Lauderdale wills, trusts and estate planning lawyer, Eliot Dempsey.
+Instead, you could hire Miami wills, trusts and estate planning lawyer, Eliot Dempsey.
 Founder of The Dempsey Law Firm, Eliot Dempsey is proud to provide legal advice and counseling to his clients throughout Broward County, Palm Beach County and Miami-Dade County.

 Florida laws governing wills are primarily set out in the Florida Probate Code, found in Chapters 731 through 735 of the Florida Statutes.
 These laws control how wills are created, executed, interpreted, and enforced after a person’s death.
 To be valid in Florida, a will must be made by a testator who is at least 18 years old (or an emancipated minor) and of sound mind, and it must be in writing, signed by the testator (or by someone else at the testator’s direction and in their presence), and witnessed by two people who sign in the presence of the testator and each other.
 Florida generally does not recognize handwritten (holographic) wills or oral (nuncupative) wills unless they were validly executed in another state and meet specific legal requirements.